albertogomezz/NodeJS_Express_MongoDB_Angular/README.md

 <h3>Login</h3>
 <p>The web application also consists of a login module where the user can create an account and log in with it.
-  It also has a profile section, where the user can see their products and the products they have liked.
+  It also has a profile section, where users can see their own products uploaded to the web, their followers and following users.
   It also has a settings option, where you can can modify their profile information.</p>
 <ul>
   <li>Register</li>